jeffduda/QuANTs/README.md

 QuANTs
 ======

-Quality assurance and assessment for Advanced Normalization Tools (ANTs)
+Quality assurance and assessment for Advanced Normalization Tools (ANTs).